1. Introduction

 }

-We will need to inject some additional resources in order to make these calls:
+We will need to inject some additional resources to make these calls:

 -